davish/davi.sh/src/content/reading/2026/culpability.md

 attention -- if not more -- to how the systems we're integrating into our lives _today_ will affect us and our relationships with the people we care about most.

-Digital systems by design and definition are predicated on ones and zeros: absolute truth and absolute falsehood.
+Digital systems by definition are predicated on ones and zeros: absolute truth and absolute falsehood.
 Even still, the emergent behavior of modern distributed systems on top of these simple rules can be so uninterpretable to most human understanding that the best our existing moral frameworks and legal systems can do is just throw up their metaphorical hands and shrug their anthropormorphized shoulders.

 During the COVID vaccine rollout, a hospital system [put blame on an algorithm](https://web.archive.org/web/20260101232819/https://www.technologyreview.com/2020/12/21/1015303/stanford-vaccine-algorithm/)